SHMISHRA666/NGO_Shanti_Sahyog_Computer_Class/README.md

 2. **View the generated dashboard:**
    - Open `student_enrollment_dashboard.html` in your web browser
-   - The dashboard contains three interactive charts:
+   - The dashboard contains eight interactive charts and visualizations
-     - Student Enrollment by Year
-     - Student Enrollment by Year and Course
-     - Course Popularity by Duration

 ### Data Processing